Philip2809/neato-brainslug/serial.md

 ## Serial interface
-There seams to be two different serial interfaces on the robot.
+There seems to be two different serial interfaces on the robot.
 One you can connect via the usb port where the dustbin resides, and blocks.
 The other one with jumper wires or soldering.
 Here you can connect via a TTY adapter.

 ### On different robots